Thinking of adopting a Siamese cat? Below, we tell you all about Siamese

 what you need to think about before you do anything else.

-My cat, Bandit, is a 'rescue cat' who came from the Siamese Cat Club Welfare Trust (SCCWT) in the UK - an organization made up of dedicated individuals - breeders and
+My cat Bandit came from the Siamese Cat Club Welfare Trust (SCCWT) in the UK - an organization made up of dedicated individuals - breeders and

 ex-breeders who are devoting their lives, time and money to taking in,